Crispy Baked Cod Recipe

 overhead view - gray plate with crispy baked cod, french fries, tartar and lemon wedges

-Simple ingredients make this delicious, crispy flaky fish one the whole family will enjoy (especially if your kids are already fans of frozen fish sticks!).
+• One recipe the whole family will love – especially if your kids are already fans of fish sticks!

-This is an easy recipe for any level home cook.
-The 3-step (egg, flour, breading) system guarantees crispy breaded fish without all the oil involved with deep frying.
+• It’s an easy recipe for any level for any level home cook.
+The 3-step (egg, flour, breading) system guarantees crispy breaded fish without all the oil of deep frying.

 Pat the fish dry using paper towels then cut into serving size pieces.